overturetool/vdm2c/readme.md

 ulimit -c unlimited
 ```

-on linux it will be in the folder of the application and on OSX in `/cores/`
+On Linux the core is dumped in the application folder, while OSX uses `/cores/`